-Label: Information for the User
+Package Leaflet: Information for the User

-Dorzolamida/Timolol Stada 20 mg/ml + 5 mg/ml Eye Drops Solution
+Dorzolamida/Timolol Stada 20 mg/ml + 5 mg/ml eye drops, solution

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read this package leaflet carefully before you start using this medicine because it contains important information for you.

-Dorzolamida/Timolol Stada is a combination of two medications: dorzolamida and timolol.
+Dorzolamida/Timolol Stada is a combination of two medicines: dorzolamida and timolol.

 Do not use Dorzolamida/Timolol Stada

-If you think you have any of these conditions, do not use Dorzolamida/Timolol Stada until you have consulted with your doctor.
+If you think you have any of these conditions, do not use Dorzolamida/Timolol Stada until you have consulted your doctor.

 Warnings and precautions